EighteenZi/rocksdb_wiki/FIFO-compaction-style.md

 ## FIFO Compaction with TTL
 A new feature called FIFO compaction with TTL has been introduced starting in RocksDB 5.7. ([2480](https://github.com/facebook/rocksdb/pull/2480))

-So far, FIFO compaction worked by just taking just the total file size into consideration, like, drop the oldest files if the db size exceeds `compaction_options_fifo.max_table_files_size`, one at a time until the total size drops below the set threshold.
+So far, FIFO compaction worked by just taking the total file size into consideration, like: drop the oldest files if the db size exceeds `compaction_options_fifo.max_table_files_size`, one at a time until the total size drops below the set threshold.
 This sometimes makes it tricky to enable in production as use cases can have organic growth.

-We introduced a new option `compaction_options_fifo.ttl` that kicks of FIFO compaction whenever the ttl for a file expires.
+We introduced a new option `compaction_options_fifo.ttl` that kicks off FIFO compaction whenever the ttl for a file expires.
 This enables users to drop files based on time rather than always based on size, say, drop all SST files older than a week or a month.

+Constraints: This currently works only for Block based table format and when max_open_files is set to -1.